Empowerment in the Workplace: What It Is and Why It Matters

 A culture of empowerment isn’t just about how company leaders treat employees; it’s also about what is asked of them in return.
 When you empower your employees, you hold them to a higher standard, set ambitious goals, and establish an expectation that they’ll take accountability for their performance.

-When executed correctly, employee empowerment can help organizations motivate workers, retain top talent and achieve optimal business outcomes.
+Employee empowerment can help organizations motivate workers, retain top talent, and achieve optimal business outcomes when executed correctly.

 Why Is Employee Empowerment Important?